History of the United States (2016–present): Space exploration

-The United States continued its exploration of Mars and began efforts to send humans back to the Moon for the first time since 1972 which was done by the Apollo missions through the Artemis program.
-Artemis I which was uncrewed was launched in November 2022 and returned to Earth in December.
-Artemis II is scheduled to be launched in 2026 this time sending a crew to orbit the Moon.
+The United States began efforts to send humans back to the Moon for the first time since Apollo 17 in 1972 through the Artemis program.
+The uncrewed Artemis I was launched to lunar orbit in November 2022 and returned to Earth in December 2022.
+The Artemis II flyby of the Moon in April 2026 was the first crewed mission near the Moon since 1972.
+It became the furthest human spaceflight and sent the first woman, African American, oldest person, and Canadian, beyond low Earth orbit.

 The Ingenuity helicopter probe was launched in 2020 and arrived on Mars in 2021.
-It made the first powered flight and did 72 flights on Mars until 2024 after its propellor blades were damaged to the point where the probe could not fly anymore.
+It made the first powered flight on another celestial body and did 72 flights on Mars until 2024 when its propeller blades were damaged to the point where the probe could not fly anymore.

 Travel and transportation

 The 2020 US Census Bureau Community Survey found 91.5% of households had access to at least one car which was a gain from 90.982% in 2015.
 Electric cars became more common during this period with sales growing.

 During the 2010s the number of passengers grew on US airlines on both domestic and international flights consecutively.
 The COVID-19 pandemic led to a dramatic decline in the number of airline passengers going from its peak during this period of 926.44 million passengers in 2019 to a low of 369.69 million in 2020.
 In the following years the number of passengers on US airlines began to recover.
 International travel would end up fully recovering from the downturn in international travel because of the COVID-19 pandemic in 2023 with peak numbers being reached by July of that year.
 Most Americans visited at least one country in their lives during this period according to a 2023 Pew Research Survey.

 Public transportation ridership declined sharply with the start of the COVID-19 Pandemic and has not recovered to pre-pandemic levels.
 The first private passenger rail line in a century, Brightline opened in Florida in January 2018 going from West Palm Beach to Fort Lauderdale and later expanded to Miami that year in May.
 The network was later expanded to Orlando in September 2023.